leanderhoedt/drugs-traceability/README.md

 ## Description

 In this implementation of the drug traceability solution, we chose to add two statuses to a drug.
-One to indicate if a drug is valid/void/sold and one to track the drug trough its lifetime.
+One to indicate if a drug is valid/void/sold and the second to track the drug trough its lifetime.
 This allows us to set permissions easier and with more precission and keep void/sold drugs from being resold/distributed.
 The second status we used to track the product.
 Again this is done to make the permission model easier.
 We can now block drugs from transfering twice or from a Manufacturer to the Patient.